 We require members of our Executive Committee (which includes all of our executive officers) and our directors to comply with our stock ownership guidelines to further align their interests with the interests of our shareholders.
 As of the date of this Proxy Statement, all of the members of our Executive Committee and our directors are in compliance with the applicable stock ownership guidelines.
-See "Compensation Matters-Compensation Discussion and Analysis-Stock Ownership Guidelines" below and "Director Compensation and Stock Ownership Guidelines" above for additional information regarding our ownership guidelines for the members of our Executive Committee and our director Stock Ownership Guidelines" above for additional information regarding our ownership guidelines for the members of our Executive Committee and our directors, respectively.
+See "Compensation Matters-Compensation Discussion and Analysis-Stock Ownership Guidelines" below and "Director Compensation and Stock Ownership Guidelines-Non-Employee Director Stock Ownership Guidelines" above for additional information regarding our ownership guidelines for the members of our Executive Committee and our directors, respectively.